 If you've ever daydreamed about what it might be like to attend culinary school, wonder no longer: you can vicariously experience the training of a top-tier chef through the eyes of journalist Ruhlman, who talked his way into the CIA because he thought the resulting experience would make for a good book.
 He was right.
 Ruhlman finds the CIA to be a world of imposing personalities, towering egos, high drama, and amazing food.
 You'd never guess that the making of a brown sauce, the unmolding of a terrine, or the trussing of a chicken could be occasions for high drama, but in Ruhlman's hands, these culinary adventures read like the pages of a spy thriller.
 The first of a trilogy.More info →

 If you're the type that tends to over-romanticize the City of Lights, let David Lebovitz snap you back to reality.
-As an American expat who chose to move to France (but didn't feel like he really belonged until the day he put on dress pants and a freshly ironed shirt to take out the trash), he loves Paris—of course he does—but he also has no qualms about exposing the ridiculous, baffling, and frustrating side of le France.
-You'll be inspired to make (or at least eat) French favorites like warm goat cheese salad, chocolate mousse, and macarons.
-For those who have lived in Paris, been to Paris, or just want a good laugh.More info →
+As an American expat who chose to move to France, he loves Paris—but he also has no qualms about exposing the ridiculous, baffling, and frustrating side of le France.
+(I still laugh when I think of his claim that he didn't REALLY feel like he belonged until the day he put on dress pants and a freshly ironed shirt to take out the trash).
+Lebovitz's niche is food writing, and while you'll hear plenty of stories of navigating the city, you'll also find food on nearly every page.
+Plan to be inspired to make (or at least eat) French favorites like warm goat cheese salad, chocolate mousse, and macarons.
+A perfect read for those who have lived in Paris, been to Paris, or just want a good laugh.More info →

 Imagine the best of the Food Network, with a lot more girl talk mixed in.
 Niequist's food writing will make your mouth water, but this book isn't just about the food.
 Her recipes are vehicles—to conversation, community, and all good things that happen when people gather around the table.
 Bread and Wine contains some great-looking recipes (Green Well salad, Michigan blueberry crisp, magical white bean soup) that will inspire you to get cooking.
 The short chapters make this perfect summer reading.
 Just clear your calendar for that dinner party you'll want to throw when you're finished with it.More info →